vault27/Foundation/bgp.md

 ```

 ## Configuration

-General approach:
+Minimum required configuration
-- Enable BGP process and specify AS number
+- Router process with AS number
-- Configure what to send in IPv4 address family via network command or via redistribute
+- Router-ID - not required, but prefered
+- Neighbor with its AS number and address family
+- Advertise something if needed via redistribute or network commands

+Additional features:
-- Configure neighbors configuring their AS number, address family, filters via route maps and additonal options like timers or allow-as-in
+- Filters via route maps and additonal options like timers or allow-as-in
 - One BGP process serves for all VRFS and can have different neighbors for different address families
 - Dynamic neighbors can be configured

-One large configuration file on Nexus with comments, base on my experience
+One large configuration file on Nexus with comments, based on my experience
 ```
 feature bgp